 To simplify the payment process, the link takes customers to a payment page, where they can enter payment details.
 This way, customers can make payments without leaving the original message to open a separate app.

-RMM removes friction from the payment collection process.
+Using RMM as an RCS fallback removes friction from the payment collection process.
 Since rich media messages have a higher open rate than emails and are less likely to be ignored than phone calls, there’s a higher chance customers will follow through and pay.
 Plus, since messages are sent using a channel customers spend a lot of time on, customer service reps don’t have to spend as much time calling customers.
 The customer service team can then spend more time on value-adding tasks.

 Much like the energy industry, the banking industry has to deal with late or missed payments.
 For example, when customers miss a monthly bill payment, you can follow up with a rich media message that reminds them of their outstanding balance.